Tech-at-DU/ACS-4931-Testing-and-Architecture/lab/refactoring/Refactoring-Simplifying-Conditional-Expressions/readme.md

 Here students will apply what they learned in class in the following Excercises

-## Excercise 11-20: Refactoring Composing Methods
+## Excercise 11-20: Simplifying Condiitional Expressions

-Please submit exercises 11-20 in [Refactoring - Simplifying Conditional Expressions](https://www.gradescope.com/courses/206382/assignments/1013900)
+Please submit exercises 11-20 in [Gradescope: Refactoring - other refactoring](https://www.gradescope.com/courses/206382/assignments/1025910)

 ## Exercise 11: 'Introducing Explaining Variable' Technique